 You and me can set out to create a culture of love in our homes, but just because that is our goal, doesn’t mean it is easy.
 In this post I want to share 5 ways to start to CREATE (action word) the culture of love.
 This is going to be an active process, not passive.

 The good news is that as women, God has made us capable of creating an atmosphere in our homes.
 We are the thermostat, we set the temperture.
-I have certainly been in a terrible mood, snapping at people in my home and exuding grumpiness.
+I have certainly been in a terrible mood, snapping at people in my home, and exuding grumpiness.
 The next thing I know, the kids are snapping at each other and everyone is grumpy.

 But WE CAN create a culture of love.
 It is possible!
-It is the air our children, husband and friends breathe when they come into our homes.
+It is the air our children, husbands, and friends breathe when they come into our homes.
 You can tell when you walk into a home what kind of atmosphere there is, it has a tangible feeling to it.

-1. Bookend the Days with Love, Encouragement and a Special Greeting or Goodnight Blessing
+1. Bookend the Days with Love, Encouragement, and a Special Greeting or Goodnight Blessing

 In the Morning:

 Honestly, the way they have responded is so radically different.
 I am also trying to greet each kid with some sweet physical touch, like a sweet tight hug or a kiss on the head.
 This has been like glue sticking us together through the day.
-My 5 year old who is not snuggly as the other siblings has been crawling up in my lap lately just wanting to be close since I have started greeting him this way.
+My 5-year-old old who is not as snuggly as the other siblings has been crawling up in my lap lately just wanting to be close since I have started greeting him this way.

 At Night:

-Matt and I have also noticed that they are taking this time to ask deep spiritual questions about death, heaven and salvation.
+Matt and I have also noticed that they are taking this time to ask deep spiritual questions about death, heaven, and salvation.
 My goal in parenting is not for them to have the best behavior, but to reach their hearts for Christ.
 I believe giving love morning and night bookends the day for a culture of love in our homes.

 This love is the water on the seed of the gospel in their souls.
 We all need love from one another, so let’s give it lavishly morning and night.